GeorginaVV/GenA/README.md

   -Housekeeping Genes in the Vibrionaceae family.

-  -Core Genome of the Vibrionaceae family.

   -MLSA scheme used for the Vibrionaceae family.

 #Installation
-Dependencies: blastp, prodigal, bioperl, vsearch.
+Dependencies: blastp, prodigal, vsearch (optional).

 Make sure you download the repository in Home.